benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

 plot(mcox1,type="sep",lwd=2)
 ```

-### Plot the cumulative intensity transtion of 1-3 as example
+### Plot the cumulative intensity transtion function of 1-3 as an example

 ```r